 - Increase adoption by bringing templates into Google Docs early in the implementation.
-This can prevent the uploading of “non-Google native” docs, and encourage a standard for documentation moving forward.
+This can prevent the uploading of “non-Google native” docs and encourage a standard for documentation moving forward.
 This is also an initiative in which executives can promote their use.

 Trusting the New Environment

 In the end, it all comes down to change management.
 Keep your users engaged and informed by helping them understand all of the exciting new tools they now have at their disposal.
 Success can be measured by improvements in productivity and user satisfaction.
-Make sure to use the reporting capability of Google Apps to track how many files are being uploaded and not converted, how many new Google Docs are being created, and so forth.
+Make sure to use the reporting capability of Google Workspace to track how many files are being uploaded and not converted, how many new Google Docs are being created, and so forth.